The UK Vegan Society Trademark is a very useful guide to searching for products that are suitable for vegans.

 Plant creams: Soy, grain or nut based.
 Available at supermarkets, online, at health stores.
 Available in pouring and whipped consistency.

-Plant cheese: The range of plant cheese available in the UK is excellent.
+Plant cheese: The range of plant cheese is excellent.
 There are several brands including soy free ‘cheeses’.
-Vegusto is an excellent replacement for people who are cheese lovers.
 Violife is very reasonably priced, melts well and has good flavor.
 The smoked slices are excellent.
-There is an excellent Parmesan for lovers of Italian food.
 There are also excellent replacements for cream cheese.
+There are also excellent supermarket own brand ranges.
+Most countries have small producers of excellent replacements for Brie, Camembert, Aged Cheese, and Parmesan.
 There is also a growing vegan artisan industry producing excellent ethical replacements to dairy cheese.
-Check out Tyne Cheese.
+They are expensive but usually no more expensive than their dairy equivalents.

-Soy or Coconut yogurt: Available at health stores, supermarkets and some convenience stores including good natural or plain yogurt, and set Greek style.
+Plant yogurt: Available at supermarkets and some convenience stores including good natural or plain yogurt, and set Greek style.

-Plant based spreads: Several brands are available at supermarkets as well as online and in health stores.
+Plant based butter: Several brands are available at supermarkets as well as online .
 Brand names to watch out for include Pure in sunflower or soy varieties, Biona, Sunlite and Vitalite.
-Even Flora has recently introduced Flora Freedom, dairy free and suitable for vegans.
+Large brands such as Flora also produce vegan friendly butter but always read the label to make sure they do not contain animal products.

 Dairy Free Chocolate Vegan chocolate can be just as luxurious as what you are used to.
 Some brands such as Booja Booja, Considerit Chocolate and Moo Free are all vegan while others have some suitable products.
 If you are not a fan of dark chocolate then you might like Vego.
 Search around and you can buy it in the UK.
 Another great option for vegan ‘milk’ chocolate Celtic Chocolates.
 Their Choices range is also vegan and excellent.
-Vegan chocolate brands are available online here and here, at health stores, and at some supermarkets.
+Vegan chocolate brands are available online here and here.
+Large brands are making an increasingly good range of vegan friendly chocolate bars.
 (Please be aware of the issue of human slavery in the chocolate industry and purchase ethical alternatives).

 Vegan sweeteners: Agave, maple, rice and fruit syrups.
 Date syrup is recommended as the healthiest sweetener and dates can be used to replace sugar in confectionery and baking.